Hawkynt/Randomizer/Readme.md

 \end{pmatrix}
 $$

-The matrix is recursively defined, and the only variable entry is $ A_{32} = 3 + s $, where $ s $ is a small integer chosen to avoid eigenvalues lying on the unit circle.
+The matrix is recursively defined, and the only variable entry is $A_{32} = 3 + s$, where $s$ is a small integer chosen to avoid eigenvalues lying on the unit circle.

-In practice, the MIXMAX RNG is implemented using modular arithmetic with a large prime modulus $ p $, ensuring that the state vectors remain within a finite field $ GF[p] $.
-The period of the generator is determined by the characteristic polynomial of the matrix $ A $, and the maximal period is attained when this polynomial is primitive in the extended Galois field $ GF[p^N] $.
+In practice, the MIXMAX RNG is implemented using modular arithmetic with a large prime modulus $p$, ensuring that the state vectors remain within a finite field $GF[p]$.
+The period of the generator is determined by the characteristic polynomial of the matrix $A$, and the maximal period is attained when this polynomial is primitive in the extended Galois field $GF[p^N]$.

 ```cs
 public class Mixmax : IRandomNumberGenerator {